094459/newsletter-oss-projects/README.md

 **aws-external-package-security**

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**aws-health-events-insight**

+[aws-health-events-insight](https://aws-oss.beachgeek.co.uk/48z) this project provides a very nice solution to centralise, store and then analyse your AWS Health events.
+Health Events Intelligence Dashboards and Insights (HEIDI) Data Collection Framework enables you to collect data from different accounts, regions and organisations.
+Check out the README for more details  including how to deploy and configure this solution in your AWS environment.(#207)

 **aws-organizations-tag-inventory**